 If there’s one thing human resources professionals should get right, it’s work-life balance.
 After all, they’re the ones at the forefront of introducing and updating policies and benefits that impact work-life balance and should set an example, according to Good.

 “Most HR positions have standard work hours,” he said.
 “But there are aspects of the profession, such as recruiting, that can take place outside the normal 9-to-5 schedule.”

 Given technological advances, recruiters can work from nearly anywhere and at any time.
-In Glassdoor’s annual report, corporate recruiters ranked the highest for work-life balance, with a 4.1 rating out of 5.
 If you’re a people person, this career could be for you.

 With employment estimated to grow much faster than average and one of the best work-life balance scenarios, working in the tech industry can be your best bet.
 According to Good, many technology professionals can see benefits when it comes to work-life balance, especially as it relates to flexible arrangements.

 “The tech industry lends itself to remote working and adaptable hours, which can certainly contribute to feeling able to strike a healthy balance between work and personal life,” Good said.